Who is your Harvey Nyquest?

 "A small number of times in my life I have been in the presence of someone who didn't necessarily answer the question I asked but instead answered the question I should have asked."

-My take-away from this is to be careful not to undervalue someone who doesn't necessarily stand out and have the best ideas.
+My takeaway from this is to be careful not to undervalue someone who doesn't necessarily stand out and have the best ideas.
 Some of these individuals may just quietly be making the rest of an organization a whole lot more successful.
+Check out The Alternative Board's PULSE Survey on Business Leadership for more insights on modern business leadership.